Local service page

 After installation, the family should know how to check mesh tension, rope condition, hook alignment, and any rubbing point near walls or edges.
 EverSafe explains these site measures because a cricket net is a working safety layer, not decoration.

-Before a visit, note the regular practice type, batter stance, feed direction, best hitting side, and objects nearby.
+Before a visit, note the regular practice type, batter stance, feed direction, right hitting side, and objects nearby.
 Mention balls crossing plot edges, damaging vehicles, entering neighbour land, and drawing children toward open roads.
 These details change the safest layout.

 In IVC Road, photos help when they are taken from the batter side, bowling or throwdown end, shot escape side, and support side.
 A short video of one or two shots is even better because it shows height and movement that still photos can miss.